-If a C-1 has to pay to park at their first location...is it reimbursable, or is that part of their commute?
-Answer:

-For C-1s, expenses incurred en route during the commute, such as tolls, are not eligible for reimbursement.
-Expenses that occur at the destination, such as parking, are eligible for reimbursement.
+Question: If a C-1 has to pay to park at their first locationis it reimbursable, or is that part of their commute?
+Answer: For C-1s, expenses incurred en route during the commute, such as tolls, are not eligible for reimbursement.
+Expenses that occur at the destination , such as parking, are eligible for reimbursement.
+DUE DATES Question: Is there a time limit when submitting forms for reimbursement?
+A The second because detected and the effective stress of the effective stress of the descent stress of the effective

-DUE DATES

-Question:

-Is there a time limit when submitting forms for reimbursement?

-Answer:

-They must be completed and signed by the traveler, reviewed and approved by the supervisor, and submitted to the Office of Sponsored Programs within 30 days of occurrence (the date of travel).
+Answer: They must be completed and signed by the traveler, reviewed and approved by the supervisor, and submitted to the Office of Sponsored Programs within 30 days of occurrence (the date of travel).
 Note that specific programs and/or Sponsors may have more restrictive deadlines that must be followed.

 Important: with justification for the delay, reimbursement requests will be accepted up to 45 days after occurrence.
 Unless extraordinary, catastrophic circumstances can be proved that prevented the submission of the request, no request will be accepted or processed by OSP after 45 days from the date the expense was incurred.
-CONTACT Question: